Robopoly/Robopoly_PRismino/README.md

 The H-bridge component is the [DRV8833](http://www.ti.com/product/drv8833) which allows slow and fast decay modes, the library uses the fast decay mode by default.
 To select the slow decay mode one can define `SLOWDECAY` before including `prismino.h` file, or uncomment it in the `prismino.h` file.

-    // ex: how to use the slow decay mode
+    // use the slow decay mode instead of fast decay
     #define SLOWDECAY
     #include <prismino.h>